Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

 This should deploy the following:

 - a MySQL instance;
-- The lazapee django application; (CAUTION: read Post-Deployment before deploying this!)
+- The lazapee django application;
 - a lazapee LoadBalancer service;
 - a MySQL ClusterIP instance;
 - a PersistentVolumeClaim named "mysql-pv-claim"